Perkedel/After-Church/Documents/Misc/Homestuck Assail the target at the acid lab.md

 Ken: NO!...

-Dasan: (Telepathy connected) Ken? you hear me?
+King Dasan: (Telepathy connected) Ken? you hear me?

 Ken: HUH?, Who is this?!

 Dasan: It's me.
 Dasan.

-Ken: Your Majesty?
+Ken: ....
+Y..Y..Your Majesty?

 Dasan: It's okay, just tell him.
 Do it.
+That's an order.

 Ken: But..

 Dasan: I can handle this.
-I cannot see them died.
+I cannot see them die.

 Ken: A..
 Are you sure?

 Subok: HEY!
 Who you're talking to?!

 Dasan: Sloantim Cluster.
-Ring 24
+Ring 24.

 Ken: Sloantim Cluster, ring 24?